-The AAS-MBC program is available via Hybrid or Interactive Distance Learning (IDL) delivery.
-Asher College's implementation of IDL/Hybrid methodology includes live video events, webinars, one-on-one virtual meetings, discussion boards and other virtual solutions.
+Asher College's implementation of Hybrid methodology includes live video events, webinars, one-on-one virtual meetings, discussion boards and other virtual solutions.
 The hybrid model has an on-campus attendance obligation during each week of a student's program.
-Students enrolled in an IDL eligible program or courses do not have an on-campus attendance requirement but are encouraged to come to campus to complete coursework, take exams or meet with faculty.